tsykoduk/greg.nokes.name/_posts/2020-03-03-working-remote.md

 I used to have pretty bland lunches.
 I have really tried to up my game.
 One of the things that helps is blocking out 45 minutes or so for lunch, so I have time to make something good, and not feel rushed.

+In closing, working remote is takes a bit of thought and work, but it's a great life style.
+I can take the time that I would loose to a commute, and get caught up on news, brew a Chemex of coffee, or even sleep a little more.
+The disconnection can be scary at first, however with some adjustments the focus that you can gain can return large productivity gains.

+All it takes is discipline and a slightly diffrent way of looking at work/life balance.